tfsojon/richinsql-blog/content/post/2021-12-13-sending-results-as-csv.md

 SET @sub = 'Hogwarts Student Class List'
 SET @msg = 'Below is a list of students and their class.'
 SET @query_attachment_filename = 'Hogwarts_Student_Class_List.csv'

+### The Excel Workaround

+If we were to sent the query to csv as is it would put all of our data onto one line, this is becuase Excel doesn't understand what the columns mean.
+To fix this we need to tell excel what the file we are sending is.
+To do that we need to pass sep=, to tell Excel that he seperator is a comma.

+SET @Column1Name = '[sep=,' + CHAR(13) + CHAR(10) + 'StudentName]'

 ### Table